 Plant Hollyhocks, delphiniums and lupins for height.
 Supply support for taller plants, putting in canes to encourage sweet peas in their upward journey.
 Phlox and pinks are a pretty addition to the front of a border.

 Bees and their butterfly companions are always on the lookout for pastures new.
 Help them out by looking out for wildlife garden ideas and by devoting part of your patch to a wild flower meadow.

-Clear and rotovate the ground then rake before sowing seeds.
-You can get ahead by sowing in seeds trays in autumn, then planting them out as plugs in April.
+Clear and rotovate the ground, then rake before sowing seeds.
+You can get ahead by sowing in seed trays in autumn, then planting them out as plugs in April.